tinkerbell/cluster-api-provider-tinkerbell/docs/README.md

 - metadata.instance.id is set (should match the hardware's id)
 - metadata.instance.hostname is set
 - metadata.instance.storage.disks is set and contains at least one device matching an available disk on the system

-### Add a link-local address for Hegel

-If your sandbox is running on an Ubuntu system, you can edit `/etc/netplan.<devicename>.yaml`, add `169.254.169.254/16` to the addresses, and run `netplan apply`

 ### Mirror the necessary Tinkerbell actions to the registry